1954 Alabama Crimson Tide football team: Georgia Tech

 Against Georgia Tech, Alabama extended their scoreless streak to 14 quarters before a nationally televised audience against the Yellow Jackets 20–0 at Grant Field.
 Tech took a commanding 13–0 lead in the first quarter with touchdowns scored on runs of 45-yards by Paul Rotenberry and seven-yards by E. O. Thompson.
 The Jackets then scored their final points in the third on a six-yard Thompson run for the 20–0 victory.
-The loss brought Alabama's all-time record against Georgia Tech to 18–15–3.